hzk0070/comp-1200/docs/2022-spring/syllabus-1200.md

 research and assessment, and may be used in publications related to research and accreditation.
 All such use will be anonymous.

+## Use of content
+All materials provided as part of this course, whether online or in person, are copyright protected and intended to be used solely for this course.
+Further use or distribution to persons not involved in this course is an infringement of university policy.